wellyshen/use-places-autocomplete/README.md

   const handleSelect = ({ description }) => () => {
     // When user selects a place, we can replace the keyword without request data from API
-    // by setting the second parameter as "false" setValue(description, false);
+    // by setting the second parameter to "false" setValue(description, false);
     clearSuggestions();